 Best Things To Do In Altea, Spain

-Setting sail from Altea, this catamaran sightseeing cruise provides the opportunity to soak up the sun and enjoy panoramic vistas, ending with a nice swim in the clear waters of the Mediterranean.
+Setting sail from Altea, this catamaran sightseeing cruise provides the opportunity to soak up the sun and enjoy the panoramic vistas around Altea, ending with a nice swim in the clear waters of the Mediterranean.

 The €22 ticket gives you access to the catamaran sightseeing cruise with snorkeling equipment available so you can explore Altea’s crystal clear waters.